Skip to content

 An extra-curricular, immersive and fun interprofessional learning experience that uses competition to motivate students studying in allied health to work together for improved patient outcomes.
 It will be a 2 day event that will be held specifically for Aboriginal and Torres Strait Islander health students.

-In order to provide opportunities for allied health professionals to engage in ongoing professional development, IAHA will hold a one and a half day Forum involving a number of interactive and thought-provoking workshops to assist the current and emerging allied health workforce in their professional journeys.
+In order to provide opportunities for allied health professionals to engage in ongoing professional development, IAHA will hold a 2 day Forum involving 8 interactive and thought-provoking workshops to assist the current and emerging allied health workforce in their professional journeys.

 For IAHA members, the annual general meeting and members forum will be held on the final day (27 November).
 Members are encouraged to be involved in decision making and the governance of IAHA.